-- Structural insights for shaping the agenda for finance in society
+- Gain structural insights for shaping the agenda for finance in society

-- Improved understanding of ethical risks and moral dilemma’s
+- Improve your understanding of ethical risks and moral dilemmas

-- Sharpened awareness of the broad spectrum of interests at stake and their governance impact
+- Sharpen your awareness of the broad spectrum of interests at stake and their governance impact

 - Enriched analytical tools to assess situations/scenarios to decide upon a better course of action

-- A new light on own experiences, inner convictions and personally known and unknown biases
+- Shed a new light on own experiences, inner convictions and personally known and unknown biases